HolyNamesAcademy/2019-project1-coultonm/README.md

 Your job is to implement each of the functions according to the comment above the function definition.
 Some of the functions involve Student objects.
 You can find the member variables and member functions of the Student class in the Student class file.
 One of the functions uses the BankAccount class that you implemented in part #2.
 You will need to finish the BankAccount class before implementing this function.

+**Extra Credit Opportunity:** The last two functions in the ArrayListPractice, *UpdateGradeLevels* and *SortByGradeAndName*, are extra credit.

 Unit Tests
 -----
 You'll notice that there are also 4 other configs in the dropdown by the play button.
-These are 'ShapeMakerTest', 'ShapeMakerExtraCreditTest', 'BankAccountTest', and 'ArrayListPracticeTest'.
+These are 'ShapeMakerTest', 'ShapeMakerExtraCreditTest', 'BankAccountTest', 'ArrayListPracticeTest', and 'ArrayListPracticeExtraCredit'.
 These configs allow you to run Unit Tests.
 We'll learn more about Unit Tests in the next unit, but for now, know that unit tests are test cases that allow you to test specific functions and classes.
 There is a unit test for almost every function that you will be writing.
 Unit tests help you determine if you wrote the function correctly.
 If a unit test passes, that means you are on the right track.
 Because the unit tests we've given you are not comprehensive (they don't test every possible scenario), it DOES NOT guarantee that you're code is completely right.
 Make sure you test the functions yourself with different inputs.
 However, a major portion of the grade will be based on if your unit tests pass, so make sure to run them before you turn them in.
 You only need to run the The'ShapeMakerExtraCreditTest' unit tests if you plan on completing the extra credit.

 Bonus Assignment
 -----